Real Estate School-Based Traineeships (SBAT NSW)

 • Increasing staff engagement and motivation

-*As part of the Smart and Skilled fee-free school based apprenticeships, employers may be eligible for incentives.
-Incentives are not guaranteed.
-REINSW is not liable for any incentives that may be payable to the employer.
-Where there is an issue with incentives, employers are to contact the Australian Apprentice Centre that completed the initial sign up of the traineeship.
+*As part of the Smart and Skilled fee-free school-based apprenticeships, employers may be eligible for incentives.
+Incentives are not guaranteed with a school based apprenticeship or traineeship, however.
+REINSW is not liable for any SBAT incentives that may be payable to the employer.
+Where there is an issue with school-based apprentice incentives, employers are to contact the Australian Apprentice Centre that completed the initial sign-up of the traineeship.

 REINSW will help you by providing: